ninjaprox/NVActivityIndicatorView/README.md

 _**Note:** Use one of values (case-insensitive) in [Animation types](#animation-types) for `Type Name`._

-All properties are public so you can change them all after initiating.
+All properties are public so you can change them after initializing.

 _**Note:** All changes must be made before calling `startAnimating()`._